emillindau/gatsby-presentation/src/pages/gatsby-presentation-part-1.md

 ## What is a “static site generator”

-- Delivers just static files via template and raw data (eg. markdown)
-- Thus faster & scalable
+Delivers just static files via template and raw data (eg. markdown).
+Thus it is faster & scalable (buzz)

 Now, you could just write your own HTML, JS and CSS files.
 But managing assets and repeated elements can become tedious.

 Pros: